Learn about the many resource record types that the Oracle Cloud Infrastructure DNS service supports.

 - A Transport Layer Security Authentication record associates a TLS server certificate, or public key, with the domain name where the record is found.
 This relationship is called a TLSA certificate association.
 For more information about TLSA records, see RFC 6698.

-- A Text record holds descriptive, human readable text, and can also include non-human readable content for specific uses.
+- A record that holds descriptive, human readable text, and can also include non-human readable content for specific uses.
 It is commonly used for SPF records and DKIM records that require non-human readable text items.
 For more information about TXT records, see RFC 1035.